Graham v. Connor

 Graham v.
 Connor, 490 U.S. 386 (1989), was a United States Supreme Court case in which the Court determined that an objective reasonableness standard should apply to a civilian's claim that law enforcement officials used excessive force in the course of making an arrest, investigatory stop, or other "seizure" of his or her person.

+Chief Justice Rehnquist once again rejected the idea of §1983 as "a source of substantive rights".
+The Court ruled that excessive force claims in the context of investigatory stops or arrests should be evaluated under the Fourth Amendment's objective standard rather than a substantive due process standard.